kam-cheng/Northcoders-News-API/README.md

 - topic: filters articles by the topic value specified in the query.
   - returns an empty array if the topic is valid but there are no related articles found.
   - 404 error if user inputs an invalid topic.
+- limit: (default of 10) declares number of articles to return.
+  - 400 error if user input is not a number
+- p: (default of 1) declares page number of articles to return.
+  - 400 error if user input is not a number
+  - 404 error if page requested exceeds number of available pages.

 **queries can be chained by including `&` in the search string.**